cran-task-views/MixedModels/MixedModels.md

 #### Nonlinear mixed models

 Nonlinear mixed models incorporate arbitrary nonlinear responses that cannot be accommodated in the framework of GLMMs.
 Only a few packages can accommodate *generalized* nonlinear mixed models (i.e., parametric nonlinear mixed models with non-Gaussian responses).
-However, many packages allow smooth nonparametric components (see "Additive models" below).
+However, many packages allow smooth nonparametric components (see ["Additive models"](#additive-models) below).
+Otherwise, users may need to implement GNLMMs themselves in a more general [hierarchical modeling framework](#hierarchical-modeling-frameworks).

 *Frequentist:*